ryanfaircloth/bindplane-op/docs/www/overview.md

 Here is the entry point to view all your current configurations.
 Its from here where you can select a configuration to edit or create a new configuration with the button on the top right.

-## Components
+## Destinations

-Here is where you'll find all your reusable resources.
+Here is where you'll find all your reusable destination resources.
 In particular any Destinations that you have created inside configurations can be viewed, edited, and deleted on this tab.